etlegacy/etlegacy/README.md

     1. download free Visual Studio C++ Express 2010
     2. when you install CMake, make sure it is added into your system PATH
+    3. create `build` directory inside the directory which contains ET:L sources
-    3. open `Visual Studio Command Prompt (2010)` (search for it in the Start menu)
+    4. open `Visual Studio Command Prompt (2010)` (search for it in the Start menu) and `cd` to the newly created build directory
-    4. run `cmake -G "NMake Makefiles" -DBUNDLED_LIBS=YES .. && nmake` in the ET:L directory
+    5. run `cmake -G "NMake Makefiles" -DBUNDLED_LIBS=YES .. && nmake`
        ... or `cmake -G "Visual Studio 10" ..` and open the resulting project in VS 2010

 * option B: open the CMakeLists.txt file in [QT Creator](http://qt.nokia.com/products/developer-tools).

 NOTE: In order to compile the jpeg library properly there is a need for a file named 'win32.mak'.
 Unfortunately this file isn't shipped with later Windows SDK versions.
 Solution: Get the Windows SDK 6 and copy 'win32.mak' to libs\jpeg\.

+NOTE: If build fails during libcurl compilation because of missing *sed* utility, download it from http://gnuwin32.sourceforge.net/packages/sed.htm and place it into your system path or copy it into MSVC/VC/bin.
+It also comes with Git and can be placed into your system path automatically if you select that option during Git installation.

+If compilation of bundled libraries is aborted for any reason, you will probably need to clean libs/ directory and start over.
+This can be done by executing `git clean -df && git reset --hard HEAD` inside libs/ directory.

 LICENSE
 =======